582Multimedia/.github/profile/README.md

 ![582 Multimedia](../img/logo/logo_582_bil_k.png)

-# 👋 Welcome to Vanier College's 582 Multimedia Repo! 👋
+# 👋 Welcome to the 582 Multimedia Repo! 👋

 <!-- ## :exclamation: DO TO RIGHT AWAY :exclamation: